benbalter/jekyll-titles-from-headings/README.md

-# Jekyll Title from Headings
+# Jekyll Titles from Headings

 *A Jekyll plugin to pull the page title from the first Markdown heading when none is specified.*